 I don’t mean the Dynamic Tension of Charles Atlas.
-(It’s about Deuteronomy 19 and Ezekiel 3…)
+(I mean Deuteronomy 19 and Ezekiel 3…)

 * * * *

 For example, last year for Lent I gave up yelling “Hang the sonofabitch!” at every mention of Donald Trump.
 This year I’ll be doing the same thing.
-(For reasons including that my “discipline” ended up netting the United Thank Offering a little over $25 in penalties.
+(For reasons including that this discipline ended up netting the United Thank Offering a little over $25 in penalties.
 At 25 cents a violation.)
 But this year I feel the need to add something else.

 (A note: I firmly believe this “story” will have a happy ending, but that’s for a later blog-post.)

-So anyway, that latter part of this year’s Lenten discipline will be so hard in fact – it will take up so much time – that I haven’t a prayer of doing a new post on it within a reasonable time after my last post.
+That part of this year’s discipline will be so hard – take up so much time – that I haven’t a prayer of doing a new post on it within a reasonable time after my last post.
 (OMG!
 Is it time for Lent again?
 From March 5, 2019.)
 So for now I offer up this in-betweener, which as it turns out is related to unsupported name-calling.

 In the lead caption I noted the difference between the Dynamic Tension of Charles Atlas, as distinguished from that “tension” between Deuteronomy 19 and Ezekiel, Chapter 3.

-I wrote about Deuteronomy 19:16-19 – and Ezekiel 3:16-19 – in “Trump-humping” – and Christians arguing with each other.
-Briefly, Deuteronomy 19:16-19 says that if you accuse someone of a heinous crime – like murder or heresy – and it’s not true, you will be punished as if you had committed the crime yourself.
+I wrote on Deuteronomy 19:16-19 – and Ezekiel 3:16-19 – in “Trump-humping” – and Christians arguing with each other.
+Briefly, Deuteronomy 19:16-19 says if you accuse someone of a heinous crime – murder or heresy – and it’s not true, you will be punished as if you committed the crime yourself.
 (You can’t blithely make false accusations without penalty.)
-For example, if you accuse someone – perhaps even a fellow Christian – of being a “heretic,” and that accusation is false, then you will be punished as a heretic yourself.
+For example, if you accuse someone – perhaps even a fellow Christian – of being a “heretic,” and that’s false, you will be punished as a heretic yourself.

-On the other hand there’s Ezekiel 3:16-19, where this prophet wrote of the Christian duty to warn other Christians of the error of their ways.
-(I.e., characterized as “Ezekiel’s Task as Watchman.”)
+On the other hand there’s Ezekiel 3:16-19, where “Zeke” wrote of the Christian duty to warn other Christians of the error of their ways.
+(Characterized as “Ezekiel’s Task as Watchman.”)
 Briefly, if you don’t warn a fellow Christian to mend his ways, and he keeps sinning, God will punish both of you.
-But if you warn him – and he keeps on sinning – you will have saved your spiritual butt: “they will die for their sin; but you will have saved yourself.
+But if you warn him – and he keeps on sinning – you will have saved your own spiritual butt: “they will die for their sin; but you will have saved yourself.”

-Which means in turn that if you suspect that being “liberal Christian” is tantamount to heresy, you’re better off saying to such liberals, “Excuse me, but I think you’re reading the Bible in the wrong way.”
-In other words, you will want to refrain from mere, unsupported ad hominem name-calling.
-That’s because such phrasing could be tantamount to an accusation of heresy, punishable under Deuteronomy 19:16-19.
+Which means in turn that if you suspect that “liberal Christianity” is heresy, you’re better off telling such Libs, “Excuse me, but I think you’re reading the Bible in the wrong way.”
+You’ll want to refrain from mere, unsupported ad hominem name-calling, because such phrasing could amount to an unfounded accusation of heresy, punishable under Deuteronomy 19:16-19.

 * * * *